 cutting and pasting the text from

-into the window, and then adding your .mcq file text in the indicated place in that text.
+into the window, and then adding individual sections from your .mcq file text in the indicated place in that text.

 Then push "submit" and a .pdf should come your way.
 It won't have the formatted question numbers, etc., but is sufficient to see that your text and equations are working.
 Attached illustrations can't be tested this way.